adivakaruni/adivakaruni.github.io/_pages/about.md

    5. YOUR NAME
    _includes/masthead.html renders it as
      li.masthead__menu-item--lg > a
-   — not .site-title, which is why my earlier rules missed it and why the generic nav rule shrank it.
-It was red because it is simply the *selected* nav link taking the masthead link colour.
+   — not .site-title, which is why the generic nav rule shrank it.

+   The colour is set separately, with !important and an `a *`
+   selector: the size applied but the colour did not, which means the red is coming either from a theme !important or from a coloured child element inside the anchor.
+This covers both.
    ============================================================ */
 .greedy-nav .masthead__menu-item--lg a,
 .masthead .masthead__menu-item--lg a {
   font-family: var(--sans);
-  font-size: 1.125rem;
+  font-size: 1.5rem;
   font-weight: 600;
-  letter-spacing: -0.02em;
+  letter-spacing: -0.025em;
   text-transform: none;
-  color: var(--ink);
 }

+.masthead .masthead__menu-item--lg a,
+.masthead .masthead__menu-item--lg a:link,
+.masthead .masthead__menu-item--lg a:visited,
+.masthead .masthead__menu-item--lg a *,
+.greedy-nav .masthead__menu-item--lg a,
+.greedy-nav .masthead__menu-item--lg a * {
+  color: var(--name) !important;
+}

+.masthead .masthead__menu-item--lg a:hover,
-.greedy-nav .masthead__menu-item--lg a:hover { color: var(--accent); }
+.masthead .masthead__menu-item--lg a:hover * {
+  color: var(--name-hover) !important;
+}

 /* Nav links only — deliberately NOT the name. */ .greedy-nav .visible-links .masthead__menu-item:not(.masthead__menu-item--lg) a,